-Admittedly a lot of this should be expected – I’m not going to see thirty again (and that’s putting it mildly) and it might help if I slapped on some moisturiser now and again, but still, I was pretty horrified – so imagine my glee when I found an email from Skinade collagen drink saying ‘how would you like to have a try of our product and see if you like it’.
+Admittedly a lot of this should be expected – I’m not going to see thirty again (and that’s putting it mildly) and it might help if I slapped on some moisturiser now and again, but still, I was pretty horrified – and it was at this point that the email from Skinade collagen drink dropped into my inbox saying ‘how would you like to have a try of our product and see if you like it’.
 Ummm, Pope Catholic, Bear Woods – you get the picture.

 First up the thing I noticed about Skinade was that it’s a hefty serving – the bottles are 150ml each, three times bigger than the Pure Gold Collagen drink I tried before – this is actually great as it meant there was enough liquid within one to help me knock back my other supplements too (they say you don’t need another multivitamin when you take it, but it contains no minerals, no vitamin D and I take extra probiotics and all sorts so that wasn’t going to fly).